PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 who's going to review the articles...

-Technically, WordPress was the first solution we reviewed but after giving it more thought we realised it would be too much hassle to maintain it: plugin updates, core updates, database backups, security issues etc.
+Technically, WordPress was the first solution we reviewed but after giving it more thought we realized it would be too much hassle to maintain it: plugin updates, core updates, database backups, security issues etc.

 We then came up with a better idea: [Jekyll](http://jekyllrb.com/).
 Jekyll uses a set of configuration and data files,